3 Signs Your Child is Having a Sensory Meltdown, Not a Tantrum

 Or, they may look like they’re on guard cautiously stepping away from everyone because they’re desperately trying to avoid getting bumped into.

-Sometimes there isn’t.
-In that case, you’ll need to think about other sensations in their life they don’t like.
 If your child hates riding the swing, movement might be difficult for them.
 Movement like riding backwards in a shopping cart could make them feel car sick OR extremely insecure and dizzy.

-Causes of a sensory meltdown:
+Causes of a sensory meltdown

 • Loud noises (ice-cream truck, blender, buzzing of lights)